ChenYW68/ADCM/README.md

 Daily $PM_{2.5}$ concentrations of China's Beijing-Tianjin-Hebei (BTH) region are from two sources, namely the Community Multiscale Air Quality (CMAQ) system and national monitoring stations.
 The datasets contain the winter of 2015 described in Section 2 of the manuscript.
 Besides $PM_{2.5}$ concentrations, these datasets contain many necessary covariates, such as longitude, latitude, air pressure, temperature, cumulative wind power, and other variables.

-There are several .RData files.
+There are several .RData files:
 -	SiteData.RData is for $PM_{2.5}$ concentrations from 68 monitoring stations, which had been fused with outputs from numerical models by downscaler methods; see the manuscript for more details on data fusion;
 -	China_BTH_GeoMap.RData is for the related geographic data that can be used to plot maps of the BTH region;
 - CMAQ_NAQPMS_Grid_Cell.RData is for the grid cell coordinates of two numerical models;